 How do I claim the childcare element of universal credit?

-This section explains how to claim the childcare element of working tax credit.
+This section explains how to claim the childcare element of universal credit.

 How do I claim universal credit?